Warren Jabali: ABA career

 He had a big year with the Florida Floridians the following season, averaging 19.9 points and hitting 102 of his 286 three-point attempts, among the most in the league.
 When the Miami-based franchise folded, Jabali moved to the Denver Rockets (later the Denver Nuggets).
 During his first campaign with the Rockets, Jabali's 16-point effort in the 1973 ABA All-Star Game keyed the West's come-from-behind victory and earned him Most Valuable Player honors.
-That game is often referred to as the Jabali's Jamboree.

-After one more season in Denver and another with the San Diego Conquistadors, Jabali retired in 1975, at age 28.
+The award, which came with a free airline ticket to anywhere in Europe, had him reply famously state, "I want to go to Africa.
+If they won’t send me to Africa, I want the money instead of the ticket.”

+He spent one more season in Denver before being cut and put on waivers despite leading the league in assists (he quarreled with head coach Alex Hannum); reportedly, he was not claimed by any team because his Muslim views upset the ABA establishment.
+Months later, he signed with the San Diego Conquistadors.
+On February 14, 1975, he participated in the longest game in league history, a quadruple OT game against the New York Nets that saw him be switched from guard to forward to go against Julius Erving of the New York Nets (who scored 63 points).
+Jabali scored 19 of his 23 points at the end of regulation and in overtime, including six key points in the final overtime to help San Diego win 176–166.
+Jabali retired in 1975 at the age of 28.

 In his seven-year professional career, Jabali played for the Oakland Oaks, Washington Capitals, the Indiana Pacers, The Floridians, the Denver Rockets, and the San Diego Conquistadors.
 While playing for the Rockets in 1973, he was named the All-Star Game MVP and was named to the All-ABA First Team after averaging 17.0 points, 6.6 assists, and 5.2 rebounds.
 Knee problems would soon limit his effectiveness, however, and he retired in 1975, having achieved career averages of 17.1 points, 5.3 assists, and 6.7 rebounds.

-Warren Jabali died on July 13, 2012.
+Regarding his intimidation, Jabali once stated, "You test folks.
+If you can get your opponent to the point where they’re so concerned about what you’re going to do and reluctant to play their game, you’ve got them.
+It makes life easier for you on the court.
+Guys are scared of you and hesitate before they make a move.
+They won’t drive [to the hoop] because they want to see if you’re around first.”